Elicit is an AI assistant for researchers and academics, incubated at Ought and now running as an independent public benefit corporation.

 Robust, well-reasoned research is the bottleneck for many impactful interventions and decisions.
 Language models can address this bottleneck by reading and evaluating more research, evidence, and reasoning steps than humanly possible.

 Like programming languages provide building blocks for exact computation, language models provide the building blocks of cognitive work (e.g., search, extraction, classification, summarization).
-With Elicit we plan to study researchers, identify and build out these blocks, then surface them to users so that they can string them together and automate their cognitive workflows over time.
+Elicit will study researchers, identify and build out these blocks, then surface them to users so that they can string them together and automate their cognitive workflows over time.

-If we succeed, we will make researchers vastly more productive and accurate.
-We will also help non-experts apply good research and reasoning practices when discovering, consuming, and generating information.
+If Elicit succeeds, this will make researchers vastly more productive and accurate.
+It will also help non-experts apply good research and reasoning practices when discovering, consuming, and generating information.

 Elicit's architecture is based on supervising reasoning processes, not outcomes.
-While we’re building this architecture in the context of a research assistant, we expect to learn how to make machine learning useful for open-ended questions more broadly (differential capabilities).
+While this architecture is being built in the context of a research assistant, we expect to learn how to make machine learning useful for open-ended questions more broadly (differential capabilities).
 In the long run, process-based architectures can avoid some alignment risks posed by end-to-end optimization (alignment).

 - Differential capabilities: End-to-end training based on outcomes doesn't work well for exceeding human capability at questions that don't have easily measurable outcomes, questions like "Does this plan have problematic long-term consequences?".
 If we want AI to be as helpful for such long-horizon tasks as it is for "Did this chat interaction persuade them to click 'buy'?", we need a paradigm that isn't based on end-to-end training.